oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/horizontal-scaling.md

 In many of the labs when you've looked at the contents of the namespace you'll have seen things called replica sets, and may have wondered what they are.
 We can get this info using kubectl.

-  1. Let's look at the replicat sets.
+  1. Let's look at the replica sets.
 In the OCI Cloud Shell, type

   -  `kubectl get all`